-The last two spots will be chosen by the coaches and announced Tuesday.
+The last spot will be chosen by the coaches and announced Tuesday, Feb.
+20.

-McKennis had the third-fastest time in Sunday's downhill training, trailing only Vonn and Ramona Siebenhofer, of Austria.
+McKennis had the third-fastest time in Sunday, Feb.
+18's downhill training, trailing only Vonn and Ramona Siebenhofer, of Austria.

 "It was a good first training run," McKennis said after Sunday's training run.
 "The conditions are really good out there.
 The snow is really well prepared, grippy and feels really good underfoot, which makes for a fun course."